xayananh4/PierreBakery/README.md

 Clone repository to your desktop
 CD to the directory/PierreBakery
-Enter in the following commands: dotnet restore and dotnet build To view and test the application run command: dotnet run
+Enter in the following commands: dotnet restore and dotnet build To view and test the application run command: dotnet run For Testing CD to: ModelTests, and run dotnet restore.

 # Known bugs:
 No bugs